 Today, the city of Vancouver incorporates the Fort Vancouver National Historic Site, which is the oldest non-native settlement in the Pacific Northwest.
 Although primarily a fur-trading post, Fort Vancouver employed more people at agriculture than any other activity.
 It was a British establishment, but the primary languages spoken were French Canadian and Chinook.

-In the 1830s and 1840s, more and more American settlers started traveling the Oregon Trail.
-At the end of their journey, Fort Vancouver provided them with essential supplies to begin their new settlements.
+In the 1830s and 1840s, in increasing number of American settlers traveled the Oregon Trail.
+At the end of the journey, Fort Vancouver offered essential supplies to begin their new settlements.

-Through a deal with the Hawaiian king, the Hudson's Bay Company took on several hundred Hawaiians for three years as indentured servants.
-They worked as trappers, laborers, millers, sailors, gardeners, and cooks.
-In fact, they just about ran the place.
+In a deal with the king of Hawai'i, the Hudson's Bay Company took on several hundred Hawaiians for three years as indentured servants.
+They worked as trappers, laborers, millers, sailors, gardeners and cooks.

-Many of the Hawaiians worked in the sawmill.
-Lumber was shipped to the islands, along with wheat, potatoes, flour, smoked salmon, and other trade goods.
-In fact, Honolulu and most of the other major towns in the Hawaiian Islands were built with lumber from the Columbia River and Puget Sound areas.
+Many Hawaiians worked in the sawmill.
+Lumber was shipped to the islands, along with wheat, potatoes, flour, smoked salmon and other trade goods.
+In fact, Honolulu and most other major towns in Hawaii were built with lumber from the Columbia River and Puget Sound areas.

 For more on Vancouver, see Why Esther Short slapped the French Canadian.

 To read more about the Vancouver National Historic Reserve, go to www.nps.gov/fova/.